napari-threedee/napari-threedee/docs/how_to/point_annotator.md

 	![type:video](https://user-images.githubusercontent.com/1120672/225954237-e77891ee-2302-47f6-ad14-963da44f8dac.mov)

-6. You can add points on the `orange plane` layer rendered plane, by holding the alt key while clicking with the left mouse button.
+6. You can add points on the `orange plane` layer rendered plane, at the location of your mouse cursor, by pressing the `a` key or by holding the *Alt* key while clicking with the left mouse button.
 Note you must ensure that the `orange plane` layer is selected, the points will be automatically placed in the `Points` layer.
 You can move the plane to annotate a new plane by clicking and dragging with the shift key held down as in step 5.

 	![type:video](https://user-images.githubusercontent.com/1120672/225955156-5c05c7a4-814c-4aa0-89b0-9dee8713e8c3.mov)